benjaminion/upgrading-ethereum-book/src/book.md

     process_sync_committee_updates(state)  # [New in Altair]
 ```

 The long laundry list of things that need to be done at the end of an epoch.
 You can see from the comments that a bunch of extra work was added in Altair.
+By contrast, no substantive changes were made to epoch processing in the Bellatrix upgrade.

 |||
 |-|-|